Affiliated Faculty in Computation and Language

 Natural language processing is part of a broader multidisciplinary study of computation and language:

-We list below many faculty at UMass Amherst who teach, research, and collaborate across these related areas.
-While dividing a multidisciplinary space is always imperfect, for convenience we show faculty in three roughly disciplinary groups: CICS, Linguistics, and the Social Sciences and Humanities.
+Below are some of the many faculty at UMass Amherst who teach, research, and collaborate across these related areas.
+This includes faculty with appointments in CICS, Linguistics, and several other departments across the Social Sciences and Humanities.

 Amir Houmansadr